 Andrew developed his craft near Bath, Ontario, drawing on the backs of DuPont documents.
 Every day after work, his father David, who was a draftsman at the chemical company, handed his son the stacks of used paper his colleagues had tossed in the garbage.
 “This was before recycling,” says Andrew.
 In addition to being a draftsman, David was a gifted cartoonist, and his son soon took after him, sketching comic strips until his fingers cramped.

 When Andrew’s parents went out on Saturday nights, he and his younger brother Evan stayed in with a babysitter and watched PBS’ Masterpiece Mystery!
 “I loved that show,” says Andrew.
 “I’d be in my pajamas, with salt & vinegar chips, watching Mystery!
 In the opening credits, they had those little guys in the black and white cartoon, and it always stuck in my head.”
-Andrew’s interpretation of those little black guys has been a recurring theme in many of his paintings.
+His interpretation of those little black guys has been a recurring theme in many of his paintings.

 Planes, vespas and automobiles

 On top of being an artist and draftsman, Andrew’s father was a pilot with a keen knack for technology and engineering.
 He built his own plane, and often took his son out flying.
 Those early experiences instilled in Andrew a love of all things “nerdy and aeronautic,” and, really, anything that moved.
-“I love the technical aspect of it, I love the design of it, I love the form that follows function,” says Andrew.
+“I love the technical aspect of it, I love the design of it, I love the form that follows function,” he says.

 That passion extended to vespas, cars, boats and spaceships.

 If there was one thing Andrew loved more than salt & vinegar chips and planes, it was Star Wars.
 After watching the original Star Wars trilogy, he poured over Timothy Zahn’s Thrawn Trilogy, a set of books inspired by the films.
 Andrew decided that the books would make great fodder for future Stars Wars movies, and that he should be the one to design the spaceships.
 “I thought, ‘I’m going to design everything that’s mentioned in these books in case they make the movies, and send it off to Lucasfilm,’” he says.